 - What are your favorite ways to move?

-- How did you feel when you spun really fast?
+- How did you feel when you spin really fast?
 Why?

 - Why is it easier to roll down a hill?